clarisli/CarND-MPC-Project/README.md

 ![alt text][image2]

-I defined this model by constraining the state at time t+1 by setting the values within `fg` to the difference of state at time t+1 and above formula.
+I defined this model by constraining the state at time t+1.
+I set the values within `fg` to the difference of state at time t+1 and above equations.
 I did this in lines 118 to 125 in `MPC.cpp`.

-Except the initial state, I also set the corresponding `constraints_lowerbound` and the `constraints_upperbound` values to 0.
-This force the relationships described by the model to hold true.
+Except the initial state, I set the corresponding `constraints_lowerbound` and the `constraints_upperbound` values to 0.
+This forced the relationships described by the model to hold true.
 I did this in lines 204 to 223 in `MPC.cpp`.

 #### 6. Handle Latency

-In a real car, an actuation command won't execute instantly = there will be a delay ~100ms as the command propagates throught the system.
+In a real car, an actuation command won't execute instantly.
+There will be a delay ~100ms as the command propagates through the system.

 To overcome, I modeled this latency in the MPC system.
-I simulated using the vehicle model starting from the current state for the duration of the latency.
+I ran a simulation using the vehicle model starting from the current state for the duration of the latency.
 The resulting state from the simulation is the new initial state for MPC.

-I did this simulation in lines 278 to 292 in the function `Simulate()` of `MPC.cpp`, and lines 100 to 110 in `main.cpp`.
+I did this in lines 278 to 292 in the function `Simulate()` of `MPC.cpp`, and lines 100 to 110 in `main.cpp`.

 #### 7. Tuning MPC